Carl Galle

 Carl Galle (born 5 October 1872 in Berlin, German Empire; died 18 April 1963 in Pankow, East Berlin, East Germany) was a German middle distance runner.
 He competed at the 1896 Summer Olympics in Athens.
 Galle competed in the 1500 metres.
 The race was run in a single heat.
 Galle finished fourth, behind Edwin Flack (Australia), Arthur Blake (United States), and Albin Lermusiaux (France).

+Galle was also an association football player for BFV Germania 88 from 1894 to 1899.
+He was originally slated to compete as a footballer in the 1896 Summer Olympics, but the planned football tournament never occurred, prompting him to switch to athletics.
+He later played cricket and tennis.